Thermal Properties of Plastics | The Ultimate Guide

 Heat deflection temperature or heat distortion temperature is a way to measure the polymer’s resistance or withstanding capacity towards distortion at a given temperature.

-Simply put, it can be any particular temperature at which the test bar will be warped by 0.35 mm under a given load (0.35 is a random value and has no significance).
+It can be any particular temperature at which the test bar will be warped by 0.35 mm under a given load (0.35 is a random value and has no significance).

 The factors making HDT significant are